-We train KC-10 crew members and operate two Weapon System Trainers (full-motion flight simulators), one Flight Training Device (non-motion flight simulator) and one Boom Operator Flight Trainer at both Travis and McGuire Air Force Bases.
+The NOVA Team trains KC-10 crew members and operates one Weapon System Trainer (full-motion flight simulator), one Flight Training Device (non-motion flight simulator) and one Boom Operator Flight Trainer at both Travis Air Force Base and Joint Base McGuire-Dix-Lakehurst.

 The KC-10A Extender entered service in 1981 as a modified McDonnell-Douglas DC-10.
 The current fleet of KC-10A's is uniquely suited for both the air refueling and airlift missions.
 The Extender is capable of both taking on fuel as a receiver aircraft and off-loading fuel as a traditional aerial tanker.
 The crew consists of two pilots, a flight engineer and a boom operator.

-The KC-10 is operated by the 305th Air Mobility Wing, McGuire Air Force Base, New Jersey; and the 60th Air Mobility Wing, Travis Air Force Base, California.
-Air Force Reserve Associate units are assigned to the 349th Air Mobility Wing at Travis and the 514th Air Mobility Wing at McGuire.
+The KC-10 is operated by the 305th Air Mobility Wing, Joint Base McGuire-Dix-Lakehurst, New Jersey; and the 60th Air Mobility Wing, Travis Air Force Base, California.
+Air Force Reserve Associate units are assigned to the 349th Air Mobility Wing at Travis and the 514th Air Mobility Wing at JBMDL.